casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_Final.md

 ### Model Implementation

+Below are some additional comments and considerations for the implementation.
+The full implementatin code can be found at: https://github.com/lse-st449/st449-projects-casvalesen/blob/master/Music_Generation_with_AI_Code_Implementation_Notebook_v_0_4.ipynb

 **Gdrive integration**

 The preprocessing was done on a local hardrive.
 The data was then uploaded to gdrive, with was mounted to Colab using the standard Colab mount function: